blueboomer76/kfs-discord-bot/README.md

 # KFS Discord Bot

 A multipurpose Discord bot for fun, moderation, utility, and more, written in discord.js.

-## Description

-This is an actively developed Discord bot that not only has fun, moderation, and utility commands, but also has a phone command to connect servers together, and combines features from other popular bots.
+It can connect servers together and combines features from popular bots in modular files, such as the argument parser, object resolver, and image manager.

-## How to Install
+## Installation

-*Note: You need to have Node.js 8 or newer installed before you can start the bot, and it is recommended to have a 64-bit operating system when running it*
+*Requires Node.js 8 or newer and a 64-bit operating system.*

 1. Install a program that can clone GitHub repositories, such as Git Bash for Windows
 2. Run `git clone` with this repository's clone URL